Katielocks/uk-midas-client/README.md

 2. **Interactive maps**
    * CEDA also publishes KML layers for **Google Earth** – each marker popup shows the `src_id`.
 Download the layers from the same tools section.

-3. **Community station lists**
-   * Several open-source projects (e.g. the *MidasData* repo’s `stationList.csv`) maintain CSV lists of station IDs that you can grep or load into a notebook.
-Always double-check against the CEDA search, as new stations appear regularly.

 ## Quick start